 ~from If You Want to Write

 I feel that way much more with scholarly writing than with my novel.
 That’s likely because my scholarly writing must start with some defined line of inquiry; the conference abstract has already been submitted, so I’d better go on writing the paper around the idea I submitted.
-Perhaps it’s my particular area of research—Anglo-Saxon studies, which is well-loved and well-studied, particularly with regard to the texts I love most—but I don’t feel like I’m “discovering” anything.
+Perhaps it’s my particular area of research—Old English—which is well-loved and well-studied, particularly with regard to the texts I love most—but I don’t feel like I’m “discovering” anything.
 If anything, the bead metaphor is more apt still: I’m sitting beside the same box of beads as everyone else, threading them together in a hopefully pleasing pattern.
 Hopefully no one else is stringing together the exact same colors in the exact same sequence, but at the end of the day, the beads will be recognizable as beads, even if I’ve managed to find some bits of bone and shell to add, too.

 This is not to categorize all scholarly writing in this way—just my own.
 I know I’ve read scholarship that felt like Byron on the mountaintop, and I’m grateful to it.
 My own process simply seems quieter than that.
 Maybe it’s because of the contrast I feel when I shift between genres, from scholarship to novel and back.
 With the novel, even one with a historical timeline and a significant number of pre-set events, it doesn’t feel like beads most of the time.
 Sometimes it does, mornings of quiet productivity where the manuscript is somehow two thousand words longer than it was the day before, and the scene has transitioned, and everything proceeds apace.